Compuskills-Jerusalem/Scheduling-Nightmare-Solver/README.md

 Capstone Project - Compuskills Women 2019

 This program solves all your timetabling nightmares at the click of a (few) button(s).
-Easily match up clients and customers based on available hours, working with a many-to-many algorithm that provides wider usability than generic one-to-many timetabling programs.
+Easily match up clients and customers based on available hours, working with a one to one algorithm that provides wider usability than generic one-point timetabling programs.

 # Built With
 C#